swiftlang/swift-org-website/_posts/2022-06-30-vscode-extension.md

 ### Pre-configured Development Environment

 Visual Studio Code uses a number of JSON configuration files to set up your development environment.
 The Swift extension will auto-generate these files for your SwiftPM project so you won't need to manually set them up.
-When you load a project, the extension creates build tasks for everything in your project, along with debug and release versions for any executables in your Package.swift.
+When you load a project, the extension creates build tasks for everything in your project, along with debug and release versions for any executables in your `Package.swift`.
 It will also create debugger launch configurations for debug and release builds of all executables.

 ### Package Dependencies View